Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 12. Ash by Malinda Lo

 The world-building in this book is beautiful.
 I loved the descriptions of the woods and the fae.
 The lore around the fae was also excellent.
-If you're looking for cottagecore worldbuilding then this is an excellent book. to pick up.
+Searching for cottagecore worldbuilding?
+Then this is an excellent choice.

 I instantly loved the King's Huntess.
 But I wish the romance was better developed.
 The focus was definitely on the mental health and the fae.
 The romance is more of a side-plot rather than the main focus of the book.
 But I wish a bit more time had been spent on the romance.

 However, I love that it focuses on Ash recovering from grief.
 Mental health is a strong theme throughout and the romance feels secondary.
-This is a really cosy read and offers great escapism.
-It’s pretty short and you could easily read this in one sitting.
+This cosy read offers great escapism.
+A quick, short book you can read in one sitting.

 Good reads rating: 3.63

-I'm kinda cheating here.
-This is definitely more middle grade rather than Young Adult.
-But it's such an insanely cute graphic novel that I had to include it.
-Kay O'Neill writes and illustrates the most beautiful, cosy and enchanting graphic novels.
+This is more middle grade rather than Young Adult.
+But this cozy graphic novel is so adorable that I had to include it.
+You can enjoy this fairytale at any age.

 This is such a comforting book to read.
-It deals with some really important topics such as feminism, equality and abusive relationships.
+It deals with important topics such as feminism, equality and abusive relationships.
 But it does it in such a lighthearted way.

 Good reads rating: 4.08